-GDP excludes non-market activity, notably human capital creation in that sector.
+GDP excludes nonmarket activity, notably human capital creation in that sector.

 Author's main message

 So, given the above, why is GDP considered to be the key indicator of the health of the economy?
 GDP does well in capturing what it intends to measure.
-It focuses mainly on the more easily measured and tangible elements of the economy: what is bought (consumption and investment) and spent (government).
-But as a comprehensive measurement of a country’s overall state of economic and environmental health and social well-being, it leaves something to be desired.
+It focuses mainly on the easily measured and tangible elements of the economy: what is bought (consumption and investment) and spent (government).
+But as a comprehensive measurement of a country's overall state of economic and environmental health and social well-being, it leaves a lot to be desired.

 Discussion of pros and cons